cheangdominic/1800_202430_BBY12/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi!
 My name is Aaron!
 I am a former consultant, former chef, current CST student.
-* Hello, my name is Dominic Cheang and I am excited to learn!
+* Hi, my name is Dominic Cheang!
+I am a current CST student and am coming straight out of highschool.
 * Hi, my name is Jun Morimoto!
 I would love to explore our journy building codes as a team.
 * Hi, my name is Trung!